cconejov/clustering/README.md

 # clustering
-Using the kaggle Credit Card Dataset, we are going to apply some clustering techniques with tue purpose of define a marketing strategy
+Using the kaggle Credit Card Dataset, we are going to apply some clustering techniques with the purpose of define a marketing strategy